robert-lieck/pythontemplatepackage/README.md

 #### Local Builds

-For local builds, you can run `make` commands in the `docs` directory (you will have to install in packages specified in `docs/requirements.txt`), in particular
+For local builds, you can run `make` commands in the `docs` directory (you will have to install the packages specified in `docs/requirements.txt`), in particular
 - `make html`: builds the documentation
 - `make doctest`: runs all code examples in the documentation and checks if the actual output matches the one shown in the documentation
 - `make clean`: remove all built files (except `_autosummary`, see below)